Skip to content

 Create some more ghosts called yellow, mango, barry and dingo.
 Create some super cool images and animations for them.

-Bouncing the ghosts
+Step 8: Bouncing the ghosts

-When the game runs, the ghosts all wizz away and stay within the play area but they eventually all end up stuck in one of the corners.
+When the game runs, the ghosts all whizz away and stay within the play area but they eventually all end up stuck in one of the corners.
 This is because the ghosts never change their direction.
 What we want to do is make the ghosts bounce at the edges of the play area.

 Change the ghost_move() function so that it is as follows: